synaptikad/de-code-/de-code-presentation-english.md

 ## CONCLUSION: A TRANSFORMATIVE PROJECT

-EXCODE represents a radically new approach to regulatory knowledge:
+de[code] represents a radically new approach to regulatory knowledge:

 - **A digital commons** constantly enriched by the interaction between AI and human expertise